projectcontour/contour/design/httpproxy-status-meta.md

 ## Goals
 - Expose extra metadata information to HTTPProxy resources

+## Use-Cases
+- Allow owners of child HTTPProxy resource to understand what has been included to them without having access to a parent HTTPProxy

+## Future Use-Cases
+- If authentication is enabled
+- VHost has TLS

 ## Detailed Design
 Extend the HTTPProxy.Status struct to include additional fields to support exposing metadata information: